-The lump sum amount is updated with CPI movements to the date of your death.
-Your benefit is paid to your eligible dependants (as defined under the trust deed).
-If you have no dependants, the amount is paid to your estate.
+Your lump sum entitlement (if any) is updated with the defined benefit rate of return to the date of your death.

+The lump sum is paid to your eligible dependants.
+If there are no dependants, the lump sum will be paid to your estate.